edHelper.com

 2 By definition, a triangle must have three apexes.
 The Bermuda Triangle, of course, is no exception.
 Its three points are Bermuda, Puerto Rico, and Miami, Florida.
 It covers a rather large area, about 500,000 square miles.

 3 Now we know where the Bermuda Triangle is.
-Let's look at its troubling past.
+Let's look at its troubled past.

 4 On November 7, 1872, Benjamin Briggs set sail for Italy with his wife, young daughter, and a crew of eight.
-Neither the ship (Mary Celeste) nor the members on board were seen again.
+Neither the ship (the Mary Celeste) nor the people on board were ever seen again.

 5 On February 16, 1918, the supply ship U.S.S.
 Cyclops left Rio de Janeiro, Brazil, for Norfolk.
 It arrived at Barbados in early March.
 Afterwards, it simply vanished.